 Jim White moves his family after losing his last job as a football coach.
 He sees that some of the students are worth starting a cross-country team and turns seven students with no hope into one of the best cross-country teams.

-A struggling coach and teacher who has been had to move around for different incidents in his career finally comes to one of the poorest cities in America- McFarland, California.
-There he discovers buried potential among several high school boys and slowly turns them into championship runners and brings them closer than even he could ever imagine.
+A struggling coach and teacher who has had to move around for different incidents in his career finally comes to one of the poorest cities in America: McFarland, California.
+There he discovers buried potential in several high school boys and slowly turns them into championship runners and brings them closer than even he could ever imagine.

 Was this review helpful to you?